 update the existing "Individual ASTI Configuration" resource.
 Then the TSCTSF shall send a HTTP response including "200 OK" status code with AccessTimeDistributionData data structure or "204 No Content" status code, as shown in figure 5.2.2.10.2-1, step 2.

-Editor's Note: Error/Redirect responses are FFS.
+If the TSCTSF cannot successfully fulfil the received HTTP PUT request due to the internal TSCTSF error or due to the error in the HTTP PUT request, the TSCTSF shall send the HTTP error response as specified in clause 6.1.7.

+If the TSCTSF determines the received HTTP PUT request needs to be redirected, the TSCTSF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [4].

 * * * Next Change * * * *

 5.2.2.11.2 Delete an existing configuration